blen1717/brent-oil-change-point-analysis/README.md

 - Price Change: +$2.29 (+3.1%)
 - Multiple Change Points: 8 significant structural breaks identified

+## Interactive Dashboard
+An interactive dashboard is included to explore the analysis results:

+Features:
+- Price history chart with change points
+- Log returns (volatility) chart
+- Price distribution by decade
+- Top 5 events by price impact
+- Complete list of detected change points

+How to Open:
+1. Download Brent_Oil_Dashboard_Final.html
+2. Double-click to open in your browser
+3. No internet connection needed!

 ## How to Run
 1. Clone this repository
 2. Install dependencies: pip install -r requirements.txt